microsoft/playwright/docs/network.md

 const path = await download.path();
 ```

-For every attachment downloaded by the page, [`"download"`](https://github.com/microsoft/playwright/blob/master/docs/api.md#event-download) event is emitted.
-If you create a browser context with the `acceptDownloads: true`, all these attachments are going to be downloaded into a temporary folder.
-You can obtain the download url, file system path and payload stream using the [`Download`](https://github.com/microsoft/playwright/blob/master/docs/api.md#class-download) object from the event.
+For every attachment downloaded by the page,
+[page.on('download')](./api.md#pageondownload) event is emitted.
+If you create a
+browser context with the `acceptDownloads: true`, all these attachments are
+going to be downloaded into a temporary folder.
+You can obtain the download url,
+file system path and payload stream using the [Download] object from the event.

 #### Variations